Kelsey Merritt Flaunts Cleavage In New Instagram Post

 And prior to that, Merritt was busy sharing photos of herself posing seductively in a white string bikini.
 In one Instagram update, where she posed on the ground, the model received over 90,000 likes.
 The photo was taken in a very picturesque beach spot, with the ocean visible in the backdrop.

 But with all that being said, it’s not all about Kelsey either.
-She shared a happy couple picture with her Olympian swimmer boyfriend four days ago.
+She shared a “happy couple” picture with her Olympian swimmer boyfriend four days ago.
 That received tons of love from her fans, as the photograph was liked over 102,000 times.

 The model previously opened up to GMA News Online about her past and the way she was treated growing up.

 “I was insecure because [my classmates] were so posh.
 I was never comfortable.
-Whenever I spoke Filipino, they’d talk back to me in English… I was a little embarrassed about my English because of my accent, but [now I know] there’s nothing to be embarrassed about,”
+Whenever I spoke Filipino, they’d talk back to me in English… I was a little embarrassed about my English because of my accent, but [now I know] there’s nothing to be embarrassed about.”

 “That girl used to ride the bus by herself.
 She would commute from Pampanga to here in Manila for school.
 Her English was even a bit broken sometimes,” noted Miss World Katarina Rodriguez, who remembered her.

-Kelsey’s also spoken out about how she felt discriminated against in the past due to her skin tone.
+Kelsey has also spoken out about how she felt discriminated against in the past due to her skin tone.
 For now, fans can probably expect to hear of more great things from her.
-We’ll have to see who wins Sports Illustrated’s“Rookie of the Year” award, but perhaps it’ll be Merritt.
+Fans will have to see who wins Sports Illustrated’s “Rookie of the Year” award, but perhaps it’ll be Merritt.
 She has some stiff competition, however, including cover girl Camille Kostek and popular model Jasmine Sanders, among others.